 C Parent – Snack parent

 Over the year, each parent-teacher will serve as A, B, C, and E parent several times.

 Each family assists with one work party during the year.
 These work parties are not only a chance to help improve the condition of the school’s equipment, but they also offer interaction with other parents without children in tow.
 One parent may attend for the total time, or two parents may attend for half the time.

-Additionally, in the fall parents from Green Class devote three hours to assisting the teacher with the classroom set up.
-In the spring, Blue Class parents devote three hours to assisting the teacher with putting the classroom away for the summer.
+Additionally, in the fall, parents from Green Class devote three hours to assisting the teacher with the classroom setup.
+In the spring, Blue Class parents devote three hours to helping the teacher put the classroom away for the summer.

 Families may also choose to reduce their cleaning fee by cleaning the school one weekend per year.

-Our fundraising goal is met each year primary through our annual dinner and auction led by the Ways & Means committee.
-Most items are procured from local and regional business and organizations.
+Our fundraising goal is met each year primarily through our annual dinner and auction led by the Ways & Means committee.
+Most items are procured from local and regional businesses and organizations.
 Each family is expected to contribute an auction item, support event logistics, attend and have fun!

 SUPPORT JOBS & BOARD POSITIONS

 Each family must hold one support job or board position.
-Upon enrollment each family completes a short survey designed to assess interest and skills.
-Support jobs are assigned based on results of survey.
+Upon enrollment, each family completes a short survey to assess interest and skills.
+Support jobs are assigned based on the results of the survey.